Bobby Gerhart: ARCA Menards Series

 Gerhart's No. 5 car competing at Kentucky Speedway.

 In 1988, Gerhart began competing in the ARCA Series and was named Rookie of the Year that season.
 He has competed in that series on a regular basis since then, returning to NASCAR in 1996 to drive in the Craftsman Truck Series.
-He and his No. 85 Chevrolet Silverado qualified three times and had a best finish of 15th.
+He and his No. 85 Chevrolet Silverado qualified three times and had a best finish of fifteenth.
 He returned to Cup in 1998 attempting to qualify the No. 54 and eventually the No. 89 Chevrolet after picking up sponsorship from Kewadin Casinos.
 He was unable to qualify for those three attempts, but was able to win the season-opening ARCA race at Daytona in 1999, and went on to finish third in points that year.

 Gerhart in the ARCA Racing Series at Road America in 2017.

 Since that time, Gerhart has competed in a mostly limited schedule in ARCA.
 The lone exception was the 2006 season where he ran full-time and finished second in points.
-From 2005–2007 and again in 2010-12, he won the season opening race at Daytona.
+From 2005 to 2007 and again in 2010–12, he won the season opening race at Daytona.

 NASCAR

-He made his NASCAR debut in 1983 at Pocono, finishing thirty-eighth in the Henley Gray-owned Buick.
+Gerhart made his NASCAR debut in 1983 at Pocono, finishing thirty-eighth in the Henley Gray-owned Buick.
 He ran Winston Cup races at Pocono, Dover International Speedway, North Wilkesboro Speedway, Michigan International Speedway, and Daytona International Speedway over the next five years in the No. 71, No. 85, No. 25, and No. 59 Chevrolets with a best finish of nineteenth.

-He made his first starts in the NASCAR Busch Series in 2001, driving four times in his No. 65 and having a best finish of 22nd.
-In 2009, Gerhart returned again to NASCAR in the Nationwide Series to drive the #75 for Bob Schacht.
+Gerhart made his first starts in the NASCAR Busch Series in 2001, driving four times in his No. 65 and having a best finish of 22nd.
+In 2009, he returned again to NASCAR in the Nationwide Series to drive the No. 75 for Bob Schacht.
 At his first race at Talladega Superspeedway, he qualified fifth and ran in the top-twenty for most of the day before wrecking.
 In 2013, it was announced that Gerhart would attempt to qualify for the DRIVE4COPD 300 in a car owned by him and his brother William Gerhart, numbered 85.
 However, Gerhart failed to qualify.
 Gerhart ran a few Nationwide Series races later in the year.

-He qualified for the 2014 DRIVE4COPD 300, finishing 33rd.
-Gerhart failed to qualify his first two attempts at Daytona and Talladega in his own No. 85 car.
+Gerhart qualified for the 2014 DRIVE4COPD 300, finishing 33rd. he failed to qualify his first two attempts at Daytona and Talladega in his own No. 85 car.
 Gerhart was named as the driver of the JD Motorsports No. 0 Chevrolet Camaro replacing Harrison Rhodes in Chicagoland.
 Gerhart qualified for the July race in Daytona, finishing 22nd.
 In October, Gerhart made his first NASCAR Camping World Truck Series start since 1996 driving the 36 truck for MB Motorsports with sponsorship from long time partner Lucas Oil.
 Gerhart finished twelfth after spending most of the race towards the front of the field.
 Gerhart planned to do the Daytona triple in 2016, running the ARCA race, the NASCAR Camping World Truck race, and the Xfinity Series race.